Scholarship Application Guide

 • If already enrolled in college, have their transcripts reflect they are a full-time student with at least 12 semester credit hours or equivalent quarter hours.

-• Have a maximum Student Aid Index (SAI) number of 15000 in the Free Application for Federal Student Aid (FAFSA) Submission Summary – FSS.
+• Have a maximum Student Aid Index (SAI) number of 15000 in the Free Application for Federal Student Aid (FAFSA) Student Aid Report.

 Accessing the Application